Sir Charles Trevelyan, 1st Baronet: Role in the Irish Famine

+Highland Potato Famine

-The potato blight spread to the Western Highlands of Scotland a year after its occurrence in Ireland.
+The potato blight spread to the Western Highlands of Scotland a year after its occurrence in Ireland resulting in the Highland Potato Famine.
 Overcrowded Highland crofting communities were highly reliant on the productivity of the potato for subsistence, so famine was inevitable in those parts of the Highlands.
 In contrast to Ireland, there was no large increase in mortality as external relief efforts were arranged by external agencies.
 The government put pressure on landowners to support their destitute tenants, which many landlords already saw as their responsibility.
 The few that tried to avoid doing this were brought into line by suggestions that the government might provide relief direct to their tenants and reclaim the costs from the landowner.
 In 1851, in response to that crisis, Trevelyan and Sir John McNeill founded the Highland and Island Emigration Society.
 From 1851 until its termination in 1858, the society sponsored the emigration of around 5,000 Scots to Australia and thus increasing the devastation of the Clearances.
 This existed alongside other assisted emigration paid for by the landlords of those travelling (estimated at nearly 11,000 people), where tenants had sufficient funds, voluntary emigration, and the work of the Colonial Land and Emigration Commission.
 Trevelyan likewise supported Irish emigration, saying "We must not complain of what we really want to obtain".